Infosheets

 What the Mission on climate adaptation deals with

-The European Commission wants to support 150 climate resilient regions by 2030 with this mission.
-In order to achieve this it will stimulate the development of innovative solutions while engaging at the same time with a wide range of regional stakeholders to increase the acceptance of the solutions and the changes needed within these regions.
+With this mission the European Commission wants to support regions to be climate resilient by 2030.
+In order to achieve this it will stimulate the development of innovative solutions while engaging at the same time with a wide range of regional stakeholders to increase the acceptance of the solutions and the policy changes needed within these regions.

 This mission on adaptation to climate change is not limited to Horizon Europe but is spread out over different European programmes and it will also entail other measures to achieve its objectives.

-Research and innovation support will be provided in different ways by
+Support will be provided in different ways to

 How can you take part ?